abhijeetsharma200/OpenCV-Wiki/OpenCV-Debugging-Facilities.md

 </details>

+## Optimizing the network to make it easier for OpenCV to import your model.

+### General recommendation

+Use any network visualizer([netron](https://netron.app/), [tensorboard](https://www.tensorflow.org/tensorboard)) to pinpoint the problematic layer - maybe you can just replace the layer or its attributes and it will work.
+Nevertheless, you should file an issue.

+### ONNX

+Consider using [ONNX-simplifier](https://github.com/daquexian/onnx-simplifier): there is a constant folding pass, which will remove the layers operating on constants, a fair amount of which aren't supported, e.g. `Range`, `Size`, `Tile`, etc. You can skip certain optimizers if it introduces new fused layers which aren't supported.
+Also you can use `onnx` module directly to, for example, check if the model is valid: `onnx.checker.check_model(your_model)`, or to infer its shapes(if netron is having problems): `onnx.shape_inference.infer_shapes(your_model)`.

+### Tensorflow

+Make sure your graph is frozen(in netron there shouldn't be any `Variable` nodes).
+You can use [transform_graph](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/graph_transforms/README.md) tool to fold constants, for example:
+`transform_graph --in_graph=<in_model.pb> --out_graph=<out_model.pb> --inputs=<inputs> --outputs=<outputs> --transforms='remove_nodes(op=Identity) strip_unused_nodes fold_constants(ignore_errors=true)'`.

 # Video I/O & Cameras

 # Python

+## Types conversion

-1. *Types conversion.* Python bindings for OpenCV are generated automatically and work as wrapper for C++ code.
+Python bindings for OpenCV are generated automatically and work as wrapper for C++ code.
 It means that C++ and Python calls to OpenCV with the same parameters should return the same results.
 Unexpected results in Python could be caused by incorrect or unexpected arrays conversion from Numpy array to OpenCV structures. [cv.utils.dumpInputArray](https://docs.opencv.org/master/db/de0/group__core__utils.html#gabbbbf8c36017475930ae8817189e9fa6) and [cv.utils.dumpInputArrayOfArrays](https://docs.opencv.org/master/db/de0/group__core__utils.html#gabe4f2b9ed3bcc3988cc26e962d0d3eb7) can help to trace data conversion in auto-generated code.